-First and foremost, there is the music.
-A collection of vocal and instrumental compositions with titles like ‘Alchemilla’, ‘Artemisia absinthium’ and ‘Les Roses de Saadi’, referencing the healing, stimulating and tantalizing effect of plants and herbs.
+The music is a collection of vocal and instrumental compositions with titles like ‘Artemisia absinthium’ and ‘Les Roses de Saadi’, referencing the healing, stimulating and tantalizing effect of plants and herbs.
 Drawing on the Bible’s Songs of Songs, on verses by Virgil and Horace and on the poetry of Baudelaire and Verhaeren, the lyrics tell of the game of love, of longing and heartbreak, of the sweet fragrance of jasmine and the beauty of a tree.
 Above all, they celebrate nature, which is breathtaking and unfathomable.
 Traditional songs from Portugal, Greece and Iceland, the mystical sounds of Hildegard Von Bingen and fifteenth-century polyphony have been adapted and supplemented with specially written compositions.
 It is music for daydreaming, both spiritual and sensuous, worldly and celestial – as an ode to life and its mysteries.

 The result of this visual spectacle is a sensory experience of balsams, powders, drinks and canapés of every smell, colour and taste, served to the audience by the performers and shared with those seated next to you.
 Conviviality as consolation, because the question remains: will the ‘ultimate gold’ ever be found?